 Universities in the United Kingdom and Ireland are among the most highly regarded in the world, dating back to the early 13th century with the development of Oxford and Cambridge.
-In the past decade, opportunities for Americans to study in their junior year in the U.K. have expanded tremendously-and Americans have taken full advantage of this.
+Many universities in the UK and Ireland offer opportunities for international students to study abroad for a semester or year as part of their undergraduate degrees.